-Anthony Ellertson, Assistant Professor, Boise State UniversityTrack 3 HIGHER ED
+Anthony Ellertson, Director of Games Interactive Media and Mobile (GIMM) Program, Boise State UniversityTrack 3 HIGHER ED

 The Games Interactive Media and Mobile program (GIMM) at Boise State University takes a different approach to traditional education and applying technology to our lives.
 Central to our work is collaboration with communities, local foundations and governments to create positive social impact using serious games, AR/VR and IOT applications.